joshwant/RestaurantAppComp2000/README.md

-# SeaView Restaurant App using Java - For Comp2000
+# SeaView Restaurant App using Java

 ---